Quick Links

 Toric

 For people with astigmatism, the toric IOL is typically used to correct the uneven curve in the cornea.
-These lenses can come as monofocal or multifocal.
+The cornea should have a spherical, rounded shape, but people with astigmatism have a football-shaped cornea.
+Toric lenses are specially designed and shaped to fit over the natural lens and correct astigmatism.
+These intraocular lens implants can come as monofocal or multifocal.

 Multifocal

-Multifocal IOLs provide focus at both near and far distances.
+Multifocal IOLs provide both near and far distance vision.
+The IOL implants are equipped with multiple rings that reflect and focus light at different distances, providing improved vision when reading, driving, and engaging in other daily activities.
 Patients with multifocal IOLs may not need to wear glasses after surgery.

 Extended Depth-Of-Focus

-Extended-depth-of-focus (EDOF) IOLs are used to sharpen near and far vision.
-Instead of using multiple focal points, as the multifocal lens does, this lens elongates the focal point, allowing for a better and clearer range of vision.
+Extended-depth-of-focus (EDOF) IOLs are also used to sharpen near and far vision.
+However, instead of using multiple focal points, as the multifocal lens does, EDOF lenses elongate the focal point, allowing for a better and clearer range of vision.

 Recent News